Marketing

 Staff highlights come in many forms.
 At high-end eateries, a formal introduction of who masterminded the meal adds a personal touch to the dining experience.
 New York’s Gramercy Tavern does this in the example above, highlighting the Chef de Cuisine’s role, education and accomplishments.
 More casual restaurants might want to do a less formal staff intro, or even sit them down for a Q&A for an Instagram Story or Live.

-3. Promote Upcoming Events
+3. Promote upcoming events.

 Example: Hill Country BBQ